 The State Liquor Authority and the New York Police Department regularly raided bars that catered to gay patrons.
 Where the law saw deviance, the Mafia saw a golden business opportunity.
 A member of the Genovese family, Tony Lauria, a.k.a.
 “Fat Tony,” purchased the Stonewall Inn in 1966 and transformed it into a gay bar and nightclub.

 To operate the Stonewall and its other gay bars, the Mafia bribed the NYPD to turn a blind eye to the “indecent conduct” occurring behind closed doors.
 They also blackmailed wealthy gay patrons by threatening to “out” them.

 5. Police used a 19th-century masquerade law to arrest people dressed in drag.

-In the 1940s, ‘50s and ‘60s, LGBT people were regularly arrested for violating what became known as the three-article rule—or the three-piece law.
+In the 1940s, ‘50s and ‘60s, LGBTQ people were regularly arrested for violating what became known as the three-article rule—or the three-piece law.
 The rule stipulated that a person was required to wear at least three gender-appropriate articles of clothing to avoid arrest for cross-dressing.
 It was referenced everywhere—including in reports about arrests in Greenwich Village in the weeks and months leading up to the 1969 Stonewall Riots.

 The problem is, the law technically never existed.

 Instead, accounts suggest that police generally used old, often unrelated laws to target LGBT people.
-In New York, a law commonly used against the LGBT community dates to 1845 and was originally intended to punish rural farmers, who had taken to dressing like Native Americans to fight off tax collectors.
+In New York, a law commonly used against the LGBTQ community dates to 1845 and was originally intended to punish rural farmers, who had taken to dressing like Native Americans to fight off tax collectors.